Book Reviews

 Entertaining and educational, this 271-page guidebook to strange foods does not intend to shock people.
 Instead, Andrew Zimmern wants readers to understand how unusual foods reflect history, traditions and humanity.
 His first-person culinary experiences inspire you to venture off the beaten track to discover traditional cuisines.

-Each chapter of The Bizarre Truth shows you the different ways Andrew Zimmern conducts his culinary anthropology: traveling to the most remote place in a country to eat, visiting local markets and documenting disappearing cultures.
+Each chapter of The Bizarre Truth shows you the different ways the author conducts his culinary anthropology: traveling to the most remote place in a country to eat, visiting local markets and documenting disappearing cultures.

-A black and white photo of Andrew Zimmern on his international food trips introduces each chapter.
+A black and white photo of Zimmern on his international food trips introduces each chapter.

 Introduction